 Whether you’re hosting an intimate dinner or a family feast, we’ve got the turkey and all the trimmings you need to enjoy Thanksgiving with your loved ones.
 Pre-order by Oct 4 for pickup on Oct 7.

 Tomatoes are classified as an acid food.
 Because of this, they may be safely canned in a water bath canner using specific directions.
-Recent research has shown that, for tomato products, pressure canning will result in a higher quality, more nutritious product.
 You will find directions for canning a variety of tomato products here.
 Follow the exact method as listed in each recipe.
 Green tomatoes can be safely canned using directions for canning tomatoes in a boiling water bath.

 Use only commercial canning jars; they are made of tempered glass that can withstand the heat of processing.
 Discard any jars with chips and cracks.

 To sterilize jars, place on rack in canner and cover with water.
 Bring to a boil and boil for 15 minutes at altitudes of 1001 - 3000 ft (Edmonton’s altitude is 2200 ft/671 m).
 See Caution!
 Altitude Adjustments at the top of this page.

 Sterilizing jars in an oven or dishwasher is not recommended.
 Heating glass jars in an oven subject them to uneven temperature extremes and can result in breakage.
 Dishwasher temperatures may not be high enough or time period long enough for sterilizing jars.

 Two-part metal canning lids need to be prepared before using.
 Refer to specific manufacturer's instructions on treating lids.

 Lids can be used only once but screw bands can be reused as long as they are in good condition.